GPS signals: Precision code

 The P-code is a PRN sequence much longer than the C/A code: 6.187104 x 10^{12} chips.
 Even though the P-code chip rate (10.23 Mchip/s) is ten times that of the C/A code, it repeats only once per week, eliminating range ambiguity.
 It was assumed that receivers could not directly acquire such a long and fast code so they would first "bootstrap" themselves with the C/A code to acquire the spacecraft ephemerides, produce an approximate time and position fix, and then acquire the P-code to refine the fix.

 Whereas the C/A PRNs are unique for each satellite, each satellite transmits a different segment of a master P-code sequence approximately 2.35 x 10^{14} chips long (235,000,000,000,000 chips).
 Each satellite repeatedly transmits its assigned segment of the master code, restarting every Sunday at 00:00:00 GPS time.
 For reference, the GPS epoch was Sunday January 6, 1980 at 00:00:00 UTC, but GPS does not follow UTC exactly because GPS time does not incorporate leap seconds.
 Thus, GPS time is ahead of UTC by an integer (whole) number of seconds.

 The P code is public, so to prevent unauthorized users from using or potentially interfering with it through spoofing, the P-code is XORed with W-code, a cryptographically generated sequence, to produce the Y-code.
 The Y-code is what the satellites have been transmitting since the anti-spoofing module was enabled.
 The encrypted signal is referred to as the P(Y)-code.

 The details of the W-code are secret, but it is known that it is applied to the P-code at approximately 500 kHz, about 20 times slower than the P-code chip rate.
-This has led to semi-codeless approaches for tracking the P(Y) signal without knowing the W-code.
+This has led to semi-codeless and codeless approaches for tracking the P(Y) signal without knowing the W-code in extremely accurate civilian positioning, where it helps correct for ionospheric delay when combined with L1CA.
+Unofficial use of L2P(Y) signals may be affected by future changes such as transmission power adjustments (potentially changing its phase).
+In 2008, the U.S. government agreed to not change the L2P(Y) phase until 2020.
+The intent is to have civilian users migrate to the L2C code which provides an equivalent benefit.